The Beng Mechanical Engineering focuses on industry-relevant topics to reflect the needs of today’s employers,

 BTEC Extended Diploma: DDM

-SQA HND / BTEC Level 5 HND / Foundation Degree: Mechanical Engineering (for SQA award, with Grade A in the Graded Unit, including a pass in the unit Maths for Engineering 3)
+SQA HND (Grade B) / BTEC Level 5 HND / Foundation Degree: Mechanical Engineering (Maths for Engineering 3)

 engineers combine a thorough knowledge of scientific and engineering principles